We know you want to know about Astro Dog, so welcome! My name is Nadine, and this is my husband Marcel.

 Tell us something about yourself, have you always been interested in Astronomy?
 Are you an expert?

 No. That sounds terrible, but it’s the truth.
 I only got interested in Astronomy in my 30s.
 My background was Tech Support, Commercial Training, Education, Administration and Business, so that was my forte and it took up so much of my time.
 It wasn’t until later, when I left teaching that I had the time and inclination to pursue Astronomy.
 Like most people, I wanted to get into Astrophotography right away and learned I knew nothing after all.
 You asked me if I’m good at it – no, not really.
-I still consider myself an amateur, but I love what I do, and I learn more every day.
+I quickly decided that Astrophotography was too much for me, I’m a pure visual observer now and I love it.
+I also still consider myself an amateur, but I love what I do, and I learn more every day.
 I make it a policy to know as much as I possibly can about every single thing we stock certainly, and constantly learn something new.

 But you know the main Stars and Constellations?